itamarkarlik/http-log-analysis/investigation-notes.md

 The extracted fields were later used throughout the investigation process for traffic analysis, anomaly detection, and HTTP activity monitoring.

 ---

+## High Volume of HTTP 404 Responses

+Analysis of HTTP 404 response activity identified several source IP addresses generating failed web requests.

+One source IP address (`192.168.203.63`) generated a significantly higher volume of 404 responses compared to all other systems in the dataset, with over 1.2 million failed requests observed.

+The activity may indicate automated web requests, aggressive crawling, scanning activity, application misconfiguration, or repeated access attempts to unavailable resources.

+Additional investigation was required to determine whether the behavior represented legitimate application activity or potentially suspicious enumeration behavior.